armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-0.md

        retries: 3 # Replace with the number of retries you want to use
    ```

 - Improved the observability for the Cloud Foundry provider.
-You can see metrics related to Cloud Foundry through the tool you use for observability into the performance of Armory Enterprise.
+You can see metrics related to Cloud Foundry through the tool you use for observability into the performance of Armory Continuous Deployment.
 Look for metrics that start with the following: `cf.okhttp.requests`.

 ### Performance

 Improved start times for air-gapped environments by fixing an issue that caused the `enableDefaultRepositories` config to not work.
 This led to a situation where air-gapped environments had to wait for the timeout.
 The config works now.
-If you set `enableDefaultRepositories` to false, Armory Enterprise no longer attempts to connect to the plugin repositories maintained by the Spinnaker community.
+If you set `enableDefaultRepositories` to false, Armory Continuous Deployment no longer attempts to connect to the plugin repositories maintained by the Spinnaker community.

 ### Plugin framework

-The following changes to the Plugin Framework may affect you if you are developing plugins for Armory Enterprise or Spinnaker:
+The following changes to the Plugin Framework may affect you if you are developing plugins for Armory Continuous Deployment or Spinnaker:

 - If you depend on Spinnaker jars, you need to change your dependency coordinates from `com.netflix.spinnaker.<service>` to `io.spinnaker.<service>`.
 - When working on Deck, you can now replace the literal `process.env.NODE_ENV` with the current environment variable value.
 This is useful for libraries such as React that expect this to be set to production or development.